sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Q set1.md

    kubectl apply -f my-role.yaml
    kubectl apply -f my-role-binding.yaml
    ```

-4. **Test Permissions**: Ensure that the permissions are correctly configured by attempting to perform the actions allowed by the Role or ClusterRole using the specified user or service account.

-This setup allows you to control access to Kubernetes resources, providing granular permissions based on the principle of least privilege.
-Users or service accounts are granted access only to the resources and actions explicitly defined in the Roles or ClusterRoles, improving security and access control within your Kubernetes cluster.

 ## what is multi-tenent cluster in k8s
 A multi-tenant cluster in Kubernetes (K8s) refers to a shared computing environment where multiple independent users or organizations can deploy and manage their containerized applications on the same Kubernetes cluster.
 This cluster is designed to isolate and secure the workloads of different tenants, ensuring resource allocation, access controls, and network policies are in place to prevent interference or unauthorized access between tenants while optimizing resource utilization across the cluster.